mbonig/secure-bucket/README.md

-# A CDK L3 Construct for a Secure Bucket
+# A CDK L2 Inherited Construct for a Secure Bucket

-This is an AWS CDK L3 Construct used to demonstrate the development and publishing process with the AWS CDK.
+This is an AWS CDK L2 inherited construct used to demonstrate the development and publishing process with the AWS CDK.

+Unlike normal L3 constructs (which compose multiple L2 constructs together), this just inherits from an S3 Bucket construct.

 Please refer to the blog post [here](https://www.matthewbonig.com/2020/01/11/creating-constructs) for more information.